Enzo-MiMan/assoc_3d/README.md

             gap = 4   # read from config.yaml

         return:
-            timestamp matching: mm-wave, gmapping # for the first and second columns respectively
+            timestamp matching: mm-wave_timestamps, gmapping_timestamps  # for the first and second columns respectively

    -----------------------------------------------------------------------